tosho-os/Python-Flask-Todo-app/README.md

 # Python-Flask-Todo-app
-My attempt to make Python and Flask todo app style is bootstrap 5 and its responsive to different screen sizes.
+My attempt to make Python and Flask todo app.
+For style i used simple bootstrap 5 and its responsive to different screen sizes.